Bad Table Manners

 Using a piece of bread to sop up the sauce left over from a dish is fine-but only when the bread is speared by the tines of your fork.

-Toothpicks should be used in private, not as you walk out of the restaurant or, worse still, at the table.
-Also refrain from noisily cleaning your teeth with your tongue at meal's end-an equally unattractive habit.
+Toothpicks should be used only in private, not as you walk out of the restaurant or at the table.
+Also don't noisily clean your teeth with your tongue at meal's end.

 Avoid a primping routine at the table.
-Whether you're a man or a woman, don't use a comb at a restaurant table, nor should you rearrange your hair or put your hands to it wherever food is served.
-Do not use dental floss at the table.
+Don't rearrange your hair or put your hands to it wherever food is served.